ericasun42/ericasun42.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Courses for which I have worked as an undergraduate TA at University of Rochester.
+description: Courses for which I have worked as an undergraduate TA at University of Rochester, predominantly in the Physics and Astronomy department.
 nav: true
 nav_order: 6
 ---